cristian-edu/cybersecurity-portfolio/README.md

 ## About Me
 Hello,

 I am a cybersecurity professional with hands-on experience in security operations, threat detection, and endpoint investigations.
+My interest in cybersecurity grew from wanting to understand the cat-and-mouse game between attackers and defenders in real-world environments.

 I am currently pursuing a **Bachelor of Science in Applied Cybersecurity** at the **SANS Technology Institute**, with an expected graduation date of **2027**.
 I am continuing to build practical skills across Windows forensics, detection engineering, incident response, and cloud security.